Theodore Durrant: Blanche Lamont

-Blanche Lamont (1875 – April 3, 1895) was a 20-year old who had been teaching at a one-room school in Hecla, Montana.
+Blanche Lamont (1875 – April 3, 1895) was a 20-year-old who had been teaching at a one-room school in Hecla, Montana.
 She had moved to San Francisco to further her education and was living with her aunt, Mrs. Tryphenia Noble, on 21st Street in the Mission District.

 On April 3, 1895, Durrant met Lamont at the Polk Street electric trolley stop just after 2:00 p.m.
 They rode together to the 21st Street stop.
 Other people on the trolley stated that they were very close and that Durrant was whispering into Lamont's ear and tapping at her lightly with his leather gloves.
 They got off at their stop and were seen by a Mrs. Mary Noble walking down 21st Street to the Emanuel Baptist Church.

 A Mrs. Caroline Leak saw them enter the church together; Mrs. Leak, who later testified at Durrant's trial, was the last person known to see Blanche Lamont alive.
 George King, the church choir director and organist, who was practicing hymns on the organ, testified that Durrant came downstairs at 5:00 p.m. looking pale and shaken.
-Durrant had given him some money, requesting for him to go to a nearby drugstore and purchase some medicine, in the hopes that he may feel better.
-Mr. King returned a short time later, and said Durrant seemed somewhat better by then, though still complaining of lingering "fatigue" and "dizziness".
+Durrant had given him some money, requesting that he go to a nearby drugstore and purchase some medicine, in the hopes that he may feel better.
+Mr. King returned a short time later and said Durrant seemed somewhat better by then, though still complaining of lingering "fatigue" and "dizziness".

 Mrs. Noble came to the church looking for Lamont a few hours later, during the evening prayer service.
 Durrant approached Noble and inquired about Blanche; she told him that she was worried about her.
 Durrant told Noble that he was sorry that Blanche was not there, but that he would come to her house later to bring a book for her.
-Mrs. Noble later said that he did come by later with the book, having even suggested that Lamont might have been kidnapped, forced into prostitution, and/or that she may have run away to become a sex-worker of her own accord, thus "abandoning her religious virtues".
-Mrs. Noble found these notions to be bizarre and unsettling, and highly unlikely.
+Mrs. Noble later said that he did come by later with the book, having even suggested that Lamont might have been kidnapped, forced into prostitution, and/or that she may have run away to become a sex worker of her own accord, thus "abandoning her religious virtues".
+Mrs. Noble found these notions to be bizarre and unsettling and highly unlikely.